stripe/stripe-ios/STYLEGUIDE.md

 ### Methods

+- If a method takes more than three arguments, each argument should be on a separate line.

 - See [Coding Guidelines for Cocoa - Naming Methods](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/NamingMethods.html#//apple_ref/doc/uid/20001282-BCIGIJJF)

 ### Implementation

+- Do not use `#define` to define a block of code -- `#define` code is very difficult to debug

 - Use `#pragma mark - <text>` and `#pragma mark <text>` to group methods In large implementation files: